vmware-archive/node-examples/put-all/README.md

 connection with the server.

 ### putAll
 The putAll operation is similar to a put in that it updates the region entries with a key/value pair.
-But unlike a standard put which updates a single entry, the putAll takes a collection of key/value pairs updating multiple entries.
-In the code snippet, the three keys foo, boo and spam will be created in the cache with their associated values.
+But unlike a standard put which updates a single entry, putAll takes a collection of key/value pairs, updating multiple entries in a single API call.
+In the code snippet, the three keys 'foo', 'boo', and 'spam' are created in the cache with their associated values.
 The putAll operation is typically used for batch data imports into the cache.

 ```javascript
 await region.putAll({'foo': 'bar','boo':'candy','spam':'musubi'})
 ```

 ### getAll
-Similar to a get operation, the getAll will fetch values from the server.
-But instead of using and single key, an array of keys is used to fetch multiple values from the server as a collection.
-In the example the array of keys ['foo','boo','spam'] which will return the associated values.
-The getAll is typically used when doing batch update cycles of existing data in such cases doing a getAll, modify data then a putAll of the updated values.
+Similar to a get operation, the getAll fetches values from the server.
+But instead of using a single key, an array of keys is used to fetch multiple values from the server as a collection.
+In the example the array of keys ['foo','boo','spam'] returns the associated values.
+The getAll operation is typically used when doing batch update cycles of existing data, in such cases doing a getAll, modifying the data, then calling putAll to store the updated values.

 ```javascript
 let getresult = await region.getAll(['foo','boo','spam'])